Bill Griffin (musician): Luthier Work and Mandolele

 The foundation of Griffin's work as a luthier began in 1970 when he began working for C. Bruno and Sons, the largest musical instrument wholesale company in the world at that time.
 While there, he met and began apprenticing under master luthier David Simpson.
 As a result of learning the trade of luthier, Griffin constructed several instruments of his own design, including the mandocaster (an electric mandolin that he built in 1978) and the mandolele, which he first built in 1986.
 As for the original motivation for building these instruments, Griffin says that "If I couldn't buy it, I'd build it."
 Upon settling in the Sacramento area in 2012, Griffin started his own business building the mandolele.

 The mandolele is a nylon-stringed mandolin with four strings rather than eight.
 Griffin built it to achieve the soft tone characteristic of nylon-stringed instruments such as the ukulele, combined with the tuning and feel of an F5 mandolin.
 The tuning is the same as that of an F5, as is the scale length and overall feel of the instrument.
 Griffin stated that the idea behind the mandolele is that "mandolin players can enter new musical ground with the instrument."
 Griffin's use of it has primarily been in Hawaiian music.
 He says that "It inspires me to play differently simply because the tone is not what you'd expect from a mandolin."

 The Cache Valley Drifters

-The Cache Valley Drifters, now composed of Griffin on mandolin, Wally Barnick on bass, and Mike Mullins on guitar, have been a fixture of the California bluegrass scene since their formation in 1972.
-The band was based out of Santa Barbara, and have appeared at festivals throughout the United States and Europe.
-They met folk singer Kate Wolf in 1974, worked as her backing band on her 1977 album "Lines on the Paper," and occasionally performed as her backup band for live performances.
+Originally formed in Santa Barbara, CA by Griffin, Cyrus Clarke, and David West, The Cache Valley Drifters have been a fixture of the California bluegrass scene since 1972.

-The Cache Valley Drifters recorded three albums for Flying Fish Records between 1979 and 1983.
-After a seven-year hiatus, they reformed in 1992.
-They went on to start their own label, "Mighty Fine Records."
-To date, they continue to record and to tour.
+The Cache Valley Drifters recorded three albums for Flying Fish Records between 1979 and 1983 and have appeared at festivals throughout the United States and Europe.
+After a seven-year hiatus, they reformed in 1992 and went on to start their own label, "Mighty Fine Records."
+Now composed of Griffin on mandolin, Wally Barnick on bass, and Mike Mullins on guitar, they continue to record and to tour.
 Their live performances include an annual Sunday morning concert at the Live Oak Music Festival.